 - The engagement of pupils in lessons

-- Increased knowledge and skills of children
+- Increased knowledge and skills of children year on year

 The impact of what we do and what the children achieve cannot always be measured in data sets and numbers so we always try to look holistically at the whole child.
 We consider our children as individuals who are facing future challenges and ultimately leave us high school ready having enjoyed and embraced their learning experiences along the way.